Human rights in the Democratic Republic of the Congo

-In all areas of the Democratic Republic of the Congo, the human rights record remained considerably poor, and numerous serious abuses were committed.
+In areas of the Democratic Republic of the Congo, the human rights record has remained considerably poor, and serious abuses have been committed.
 Unlawful killings, disappearances, torture, rape, and arbitrary arrest and detention by security forces increased during the year, and the transitional government took few actions to punish harsh people.
-Harsh and life-threatening conditions in prison and detention facilities; prolonged pretrial detention; lack of an independent and effective judiciary; and arbitrary interference with privacy, family, and home also remained serious problems.
+Harsh and life-threatening conditions in prison and detention facilities; prolonged pre-trial detention; lack of an independent and effective judiciary; and arbitrary interference with privacy, family, and home also remained serious problems.
 Security forces continued to recruit and retain child soldiers and to compel forced labour by adults and children.

 They also continued to abuse freedom of the press, particularly during the election campaign.
 Also during the campaign, broadcast stations owned by the former Vice President Jean-Pierre Bemba promoted ethnic hatred.
 The transitional government continued to restrict freedoms of assembly and movement; government corruption remained pervasive; and security forces restricted non-governmental organizations (NGOs).
 In addition, societal discrimination against women and ethnic minorities, trafficking in persons, child labor, and lack of protection for workers' rights continued to be pervasive throughout the country.

-Armed groups continued to commit numerous, serious abuses—some of which may constitute war crimes—including unlawful killings, disappearances, and torture.
-They also recruited and retained child soldiers, compelled forced labor, and committed serious sexual abuses and other possible war crimes.

-There was major improvement in one area: the country held its first democratic national elections in more than 40 years.
+In 2006 the country held its first democratic national elections in more than 40 years.
 More than 70 percent of registered voters participated in the first round of elections, and more than 65 percent participated in the second round.
 A freely elected National Assembly took office September 24.
 In addition, during the year the transitional government supported prosecution of serious human rights abuses.
 It transferred a former militia leader to the International Criminal Court (ICC) to face charges of recruitment of child soldiers, and a military court sentenced seven soldiers to life imprisonment for crimes against humanity.

 Respect for the integrity of the person

 Arbitrary or unlawful deprivation of life

-Transitional government security forces committed numerous unlawful killings with impunity.
+In 2006, transitional government security forces committed numerous unlawful killings with impunity.
 According to MONUC, the FARDC and the national police (PNC) committed two-thirds of all unlawful killings in the country.
-During the first six months of the year, members of the FARDC allegedly killed more than 50 civilians, and PNC officers allegedly killed at least 10.
+During the first six months of that year, members of the FARDC allegedly killed more than 50 civilians, and PNC officers allegedly killed at least 10.

-Transitional government security forces arbitrarily and summarily executed civilians, often for failing to surrender their possessions or to submit to rape.
+In 2020, illegal armed groups were reported to have killed at least 1,315 civilians in six months, while the SSF killed 155 civilians in conflict-affected zones; these numbers are less than in the previous year.